An easy recipe for oven baked pulled chicken. The barbecue sauce is homemade, healthy, and very easy to make.

 - Pour the barbecue sauce over the chicken, coating evenly.
 Use your hands to make sure the sauce not just covers the chicken, but also gets inside the slits.

 - Cover the baking dish tightly with a double layer of foil and place in the oven.
-It will start to smell amazing after about 2 hours, but cook it for the full 4 hours, until very tender.
+It will start to smell amazing after about 2 hours, but cook it for 3 hours, until very tender.

 - Using a knife and a fork, shred the meat while still in the baking dish, and toss with the sauce.